Dr. Kathryn Newton

 Teaching Interests:

-Currently, I teach CH 242 – Quantitative Analysis, which is the first analytical chemistry course that many students take.
-I have also taught CH 215 – Chemistry of the Elements, which is an introduction to inorganic chemistry.
+I teach CH 215 Chemistry of the Elements, CH 415 Inorganic Chemistry, and CH 112 General Chemistry 2.
+I have also taught CH 242 Quantitative Analysis and look forward to teaching CH 111 General Chemistry 1 in the future.
 In the classroom and lab, I enjoy helping students to add to their toolbox of chemistry skills and to practice explaining chemistry using their own words.
+I enjoy helping students to set and achieve their goals for their learning.

 Research Interests: